EmmanuelOwusu/Wine-Price-Prediction/README.md

 # Wine-Price-Prediction
-This is an class kaggle  competition on predicting the price of wine
+This is an class kaggle  competition on predicting the price of wine.

+# Summary